-- Demonstrate knowledge of fundamental concepts and theories from calculus, differential equations, linear algebra, and discrete mathematics: - Utilize problem-solving and critical-thinking techniques to set up and solve applied problems in engineering, sciences, business, and technology fields; - Communicate accurate mathematical terminology and notation in written and/or oral form to explain strategies to solve problems and interpret found solutions; and - Use appropriate technology, like graphing calculators and software, effectively as tools to solve problems like those described above.
+- Demonstrate knowledge of the fundamental concepts and theories from calculus, probability, statistics, linear algebra and technical writing. - Utilize various problem-solving and critical-thinking techniques to set up and solve applied problems in science, business, engineering, and technology fields. - Communicate accurate mathematical terminology and notation in written and/or oral form in order to explain strategies to solve problems as well as to interpret found solutions. - Use appropriate technology, such as graphing calculators and computer software, effectively as a tool to solve problems.